MaxM2067/raman-paleothermometer/CONTEXT.md

 ### 📊 Statistics and Data Analysis
 - Grouped results by firing temperature
 - Average, Standard Deviation, and Standard Error calculations
+- Calculation of estimated temperature uncertainty (ΔT) for experimental data, derived from the local slope of the calibration curve and the standard deviation of the measured parameter.
-- Overlay of means and error bars on scatter plots
+- Overlay of means and error bars (parameter SD and temperature ΔT) on scatter plots in the experimental tab.
 - Method comparison table with paired t-test and significance flags
 - Interactive data selection through checkboxes
 - Separate statistical plots for: